yangdongchao/AcademiCodec/readme.md

 # AcademiCodec: An Open Source Audio Codec Model for Academic Research

 ### On going
 This project is on going.
-We will release the our technical reports and all of the source code as soon as possible. <br/>
+You can find the paper on https://arxiv.org/pdf/2305.02765.pdf <br/>
 Furthermore, this project is lanched from University, we expect more researchers to be the contributor. <br/>

 #### Abstract <wip>